nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * :option:`CONFIG_BT_MAX_CONN`

-  * nRF Desktop central - The option must be set to the maximum number of simultaneously connected devices.
+  * nRF Desktop central: The option must be set to the maximum number of simultaneously connected devices.
-  * nRF Desktop peripheral - The default value (one) is used.
+  * nRF Desktop peripheral: The default value (one) is used.

 .. note::
    After changing the number of Bluetooth peers for the nRF Desktop peripheral device, you must update the LED effects used to represent the Bluetooth connection state.